 Yes, absolutely!
 Not learning is not an option.
-Our mastery-based approach to learning requires that students understand concepts before moving on to new ones.
+Students will understand concepts before moving on to new ones.
 Our learning focused culture and flexible schedule/calendar will provide daily opportunities for extra help.
 Through teacher tutoring, peer relationships, and robust online resources, students will have many options for seeking out extra help.

 Will UCA prepare my child to get into a good college?

-Yes.
-We believe, and the research clearly shows that some college experience will be a necessity for all students now and in the foreseeable future.
-That said, UCA curriculum has been intentionally crafted to provide students with the rigor and diversity of study required for entrance into a 4-year college.
-All students may not immediately choose this path after high school but they will be able to if they desire.
+Yes, all students may not immediately choose this path after high school but they will be able to if they desire.
+We believe and research clearly shows that some college experience will be a necessity for all students now and in the foreseeable future.
+UCA’s curriculum has been intentionally crafted to provide students with the rigor and diversity of study required for entrance into a 4 year college.

-What if I have friends going to other schools?
+What if a uca student has friends in other schools?

 That’s ok.
 UCA will not exist on an island, separate from all other teenagers.
 Whether through athletic competition/spectating, clubs, or other planned events, UCA students will have plenty of opportunities to develop relationships with students at other schools.